 A manager in any organization is an employee who has the responsibility of leading various functionalities and operations of employees belonging to his department.
-In today’s business organizations, a manager is generally assigned a definite level in an organizational hierarchy, and are bestowed the responsibilities pertaining to that level.
+In today’s business organizations, a manager is generally assigned a definite level in an organizational hierarchy and is bestowed the responsibilities pertaining to that level.
 Therefore, when it comes to preparing a good resume for the managers, a lot of factors are to be taken into consideration.

 To be an able manager, the incumbent needs to have a thorough knowledge of the responsibilities.
-Besides, the person needs to have the presence of mind as well as proficiency, backed by man management skills to not only meet tough deadlines, but also bring the best out of the employees under him, and make sure that the operations are carried out in a seamless and timely manner.
+Besides, the person needs to have the presence of mind as well as proficiency, backed by man-management skills to not only meet tough deadlines, but also bring the best out of the employees under him, and make sure that the operations are carried out in a seamless and timely manner.
 Naturally, the best resume of a manager needs to reflect that ability to the fullest extent, along with years of relevant experience with a true leadership quality.
-It is better to avoid using a standard template and instead, include a sample real life incident in short that underlines the managerial ability of the incumbent.
+It is better to avoid using a standard template and instead, include a sample real-life incident in short that underlines the managerial ability of the incumbent.

 It is imperative that the very latest resume is submitted to the employers so that they can understand that the incumbent is in tune with the latest managerial techniques, which tend to change quite regularly, depending upon the business needs vis-a-vis ever-changing market dynamics.

 When it comes to writing managers’ resume headlines, you need to keep it concise, yet self-explanatory.
 It is important to maintain a standard format.
-The headline needs to have a singular brief phrase and there is no hard and fast rule that the title has to be a complete sentence.
+The headline needs to have a singular brief-phrase and there is no hard and fast rule that the title has to be a complete sentence.
 The words need to be capitalized so that the entire stuff appears like a header of the resume.
 Here are some headline examples for the perusal of the future managers.

 The entire idea is to come up with captions that will clearly describe the competence of the incumbent.
 This will help employers to conveniently scrutinize the resume.

 Before writing down the objective statements, one should assess the personality traits and strengths and make sure that only these are exhibited in the resume.
 Even the activities that have been mentioned all through since the school days have to truly reflect the claims.
-Also it is better to provide supporting documents along with the career objective examples mentioned in the resume.
+Also, it is better to provide supporting documents along with the career objective examples mentioned in the resume.

 The resume summary statement helps to quickly grab the attention of the employers by summarizing the vital information about the candidate who is applying.